for engineering teams

 Your best agent setup, available to everyone on the team.

-One senior engineer on every team has Claude Code wired to six custom MCP servers with a personal skills library that took 300 hours to build.
+One senior engineer on every team has Claude Code, Codex, OpenCode, or Hermes wired to six custom MCP servers with a skills library that took 300 hours to build.
 Teammates ask weekly how to copy it.
-Vokal is the answer: publish the setup once, and the whole team can call it, watch it run, and build on it together.
+Vokal is the answer: publish it once in minutes, and the whole team can call it, watch it run, and build on it together.

 The best AI workflows on most engineering teams live on one person's machine, spread through Looms and screenshots.
 Vokal turns that single point of failure into shared team infrastructure — with visibility, permissions, and memory built in from the start.